The global skills and competency framework for the digital world

 • designing digital and offline tasks, interactions and interfaces

-• refining designs in response to user experience evaluation
+• refining designs based on user experience evaluation

 • communicating the design to those responsible for design, development and implementation of products, systems and services

-• developing alternative design and evaluating advantages, disadvantages, constraints and trade-offs.
+• developing alternative design and evaluating advantages, disadvantages, constraints and trade-offs

 Understanding the responsibility levels of this skill